Economic Principles in Cell Biology

 Welcome | Forum | Young scholars | Textbook | Teaching materials | Summer school | Workshops | Contact

-Welcome - Schedule and teachers - Practical information
+Welcome - Schedule and teachers - Lectures - Practical information

 The summer school is centered around the topics of our free and open textbook “Economic principles in cell biology” about cellular physiology and resource allocation, and will feature a number of (existing or planned) chapters as lectures.
 The course addresses students and young researchers with a natural science, engineering, or mathematics background.
-The first lectures give an introduction to basic metabolic and cell modeling, followed by lectures about more specific topics such as scaling relations and biological behaviour in the presence of randomness.
-In-person participants will also be involved in discussions around our book project.
+The first lectures give an introduction to basic metabolic and cell modeling, followed by lectures about more specific topics such as biological behaviour in the presence of randomness.

 Course schedule